dougmassay/kindleunpack-calibre-plugin/README.md

     > mobi_stuff.py
     > utilities.py

+It's important to note that any import statements in the above files that look like:

+    from calibre_plugins.kindleunpack_plugin.kindleunpack.blah import blah

+are actually referring to a 'blah' module / script in the core_subtree/lib directory.
+These imports will only "work" in the context of a calibre plugin's structure and the calibre environment.
+If you need to refer to or call those modules that's where they'll be.
+But as mentioned above ... go upstream if you have patches or pull requests for those files.

+For example, if you need to import something from the core_subtree/lib/compatibility_utils.py script, you would use:

+    from calibre_plugins.kindleunpack_plugin.kindleunpack.compatibility_utils import mobi_split

 Files used for building/maintaining the plugin:

     > setup.py  -- this is used to configure/build the plugin.